SAP-samples/btp-terraform-mooc-terra1/units/unit_4/lesson_3/README.md

 }
 ```

-We must replace the refernce to the `btp_subaccount.project_subaccount.id` in our `srvc_baseline.tf` that we pulled in when we did the copy &paste from the `main.tf`.
+We must replace the reference to the `btp_subaccount.project_subaccount.id` in our `srvc_baseline.tf` that we pulled in when we did the copy &paste from the `main.tf`.
 This must be replaced in the file with the variable `subaccount_id` that we defined. after the replacement the `srvc_baseline.tf` should look like this:

 ```terraform
 terraform {